 If you have an existing ‘Government Gateway’ account, which you use to check your state pension or your tax credits, you can submit your Government Gateway credentials to confirm your identity.
 If you don’t have a Government Gateway account, you’ll need to create one, which you can do as part of the application process.

-Can I still claim if I file an annual tax return?
+Can I still claim this tax relief if I file an annual tax return?

 Yes, although not through HMRC’s microservice.
 Instead, you’ll need to claim the relief through your self-assessment tax return.
-Again you can apply for the whole year, even if you’ve only worked from home for part of it.
+Again you can apply for the whole year, even if you’ve only worked from home for part of it, and for the previous tax year.

 How will I receive the money?